 A short meditation first published in the Society of Christian Scholars Addenda Volume 2.6 (June 2019)–whose readership is Christian professors worldwide.

 In Mark 12:28-34 an educated man—a professor of the law—tests Jesus in a legal matter: What’s the most important commandment?
 Jesus says there is one command with two parts: the one command is love.
-Love is the engine that runs the universe, fueled at its centre by the mutual embrace of three persons within one Trinitarian deity.
+Love is the engine that runs the universe, fuelled at its centre by the mutual embrace of three persons within one Trinitarian deity.
 The chief end of humanity is to enter into that circle of love, and it is directed on two planes: love for God and love for your neighbour as close as your love for yourself.

 Significantly, however, Jesus alters the Deuteronomic text (6:4), which called for loving the Lord your God with all your heart, soul, and strength.
 To that combination, Jesus adds loving God with all your mind.
 This would be a bold move in the ancient world.